-A search of the Scottish Roads Works Commissioner's website (Map Search) has identified no other roadworks that are currently ongoing, or noted as being planned in the vicinity of the scheme in the next six months.
-Due to the nature of the proposed works, and absence of other developments in the vicinity or the works, there are no cumulative effects anticipated.
+A search of the Scottish Roads Works Commissioner's website (Map Search) has not identified any other upcoming roadworks programmed on the A9 carriageway within 300m of the works in the next six months.

 BEAR Scotland programme all of their proposed works in line with appropriate guidance and contractual requirements.
 All schemes are programmed to take into account existing and future planned works, with a view of limiting any cumulative effects relating to traffic management.
-As a result of this exercise, where a potential for cumulative impacts is identified, BEAR Scotland will reprogramme schemes to avoid / limit any cumulative effects or will utilise existing traffic management to complete multiple schemes at once.
+As a result of this exercise, where a potential for cumulative impacts is identified, BEAR will reprogramme schemes to avoid / limit any cumulative effects or will utilise existing traffic management to complete multiple schemes at once.
 This approach allows BEAR Scotland to effectively manage the potential cumulative effects as a result of traffic management, resulting in minimal disruption to users of the Scottish trunk road network.